Kristina01111000/Drws_site/README.md

-Maybe make a start here collection for the documentary and the phone app explanation, think of other ways of approaching it Link from the patreon posts to the quizzes on gh Enable quizzes only to patrons somehow fix the lessons so they link to the patreon site post, so the video isn’t on gh We might redo the entire first page, which is better pushing 30 day challenge or the patreon Site should be focused on getting people to patreon and focusing on the community part of it, think about what parts of the site to get rid of
+Maybe make a start here collection for the documentary and the phone app explanation, think of other ways of approaching it Link from the patreon posts to the quizzes on gh Enable quizzes only to patrons somehow

 Figure out a way to make the metadata tags on patreon link to the site New page: Have a section of dr w’s patreon collections, use a drop down or url with blurb about the collection and a link to the patreon site put on header where holistic growth is currently